partywhale/partywhale.github.io/stalkmarket.md

 <br />
 ### Buys and Sells
-I don't really have anything to post here yet.
+This will become graphs when I have enough data.

 I bought 50 turnips at 92 Bells per (4,600 Bells total) on March 22, and sold them all at 147 Bells per (7,350 Bells total) on March 23 AM, making a 2,750 Bell profit (160% increase).

+I bought 500 turnips at 99 Bells per (49,500 Bells total) on March 29.